Jamish/7LittleWords/README.md

-# 7LittleWords
+# 7 Little Words
 A .NET command line solver for 7 Little Words

 ## Disclaimer

 Don't expect much from this.
-It was written in an hour or two because I was frustrated at a 7LittleWords puzzle (http://www.7littlewords.com/daily-puzzle/ and https://itunes.apple.com/us/app/7-little-words/id431434152)
+It was written in an hour or two because I was frustrated at a 7 Little Words puzzle (http://www.7littlewords.com/daily-puzzle/ and https://itunes.apple.com/us/app/7-little-words/id431434152)

 I don't profess that I chose the most efficient way to solve these puzzles, I merely chose the fastest way for me to write it.